yorickpeterse/yorickpeterse.com/source/articles/a-decade-of-developing-a-programming-language.html.md

 This shouldn't be entirely surprising, but supporting different platforms (Linux, macOS, Windows, etc) is _hard_.
-For example, Inko used to support Windows when it was an interpreted language.
+For example, Inko used to support Windows when it used an interpreter.
 When switching to a compiled language, I had to drop support for Windows as I couldn't get certain things to work (e.g. the assembly used for switching thread stacks).

 Running tests on different platforms is also not nearly as easy as it should be.
 Take [GitHub Actions](https://github.com/features/actions): you can use it to